Talking of hidden food gems in Antwerp.

 On one of the corners of the corners of the Marnixplaats used to be a pasta bar.
 It never really looked popular so one day we were not surprised to see that it was emptied and closed up.

 We have dinner at right opposite at restaurant Meat and Eat.
-Owners Mo and Yo Aoulad say: you see right there, that’s going to be our new restaurant called Tio!
+Owners Mo and Yo Aoulad say: you see right there, that’s one of the restaurants of our group.
 It is a joint venture with Sumac owner Raphael Helsmoortel.

 Tio, a Spanish tapasbar.